stevedonovan/gentle-intro/src/4-modules.md

 ensures that any other needed crates are downloaded as well.

 Let's create a simple program which needs to read JSON.
 This data format is very widely used, but is too specialized for inclusion in the standard library.
-So we initialize a Cargo project, using '--bin' because the default is to create a library project.
+So we initialize a Cargo project.

 ```
 test$ cargo init --bin test-json